Informfully/Documentation/docs/source/recommendations.rst

      - Algorithm used to calculate the recommendation.
 Can optionally include an explanation of why this item was recommended.
    * - ``isPreview``
      - Boolean
      - If set to TRUE, the front end displays items in a preview mode (with the item text and image across the entire screen).
-If set to FALSE, items are shown using a downsized image (with a square aspect ratio and title-only).
+If set to FALSE, items are displayed using a downsized image (with a square aspect ratio and title only).
    * - ``createdAt``
      - Date
      - Timestamp that records when the item recommendation was created.